TGMDevelopment/tgmlib/README.md

 TGMLib is a library for making MinecraftForge mods, including utilities for most needs and other commonly used components!

 ## Why should I use it?
 There's no reason in specific.
-The library is just for your own QOL.
+The library is just for your own QoL.

 ## How do I use it?
 You simply import it into your project using Maven, Gradle or whatever :)